LTS4/rcp-lts4-guidelines/README.md

 The base image uses a specific pytorch image for reproducibility, adds several libraries, adds the current user.

+If you want to add more template images, create a directory in the `dockerfiles` directory and add a `Dockerfile` there.
+Then, make a PR.

 First step is to get your credential, get LDAP details and paste them below.
 ```bash
 # Replace with your GASPAR username